Peace Poles For New Generations

 Hundreds of Canberra locals walk, jog, or ride past the Bell every day.
 Some stop to take selfies as they pass.
 Although the Peace Bell has only been in situ for a few years, it has already become a significant symbol for peaceful reflection and ceremony.

-The World Peace Bell is the ideal location to start the Rotary Aussie Peace Walk.
+The World Peace Bell was the ideal location to start the 2021 Rotary Aussie Peace Walk.

 To date, Peace Bells have been placed in sixteen countries.
 Japan, Australia and the USA having more than one bell.